pbs-assess/sdmTMB/README.md

 ### Bayesian MCMC sampling with Stan

 The fitted model can be passed to the tmbstan package to sample from the posterior with Stan.
-Note this can be slow for large or poorly identified models.
-See examples the [Bayesian vignette](https://pbs-assess.github.io/sdmTMB/articles/web_only/bayesian.html).
+See the [Bayesian vignette](https://pbs-assess.github.io/sdmTMB/articles/web_only/bayesian.html).

 ### Turning off random fields